Frueber/MidiTapTempoPedal/README.md

 Also known as **TOMATO** (Tap or MIDI Automation Tempo Operator).

-A control pedal that supports physical tempo taps and MIDI In messages to produce the standard 1/4" instrument cable signal as well as a MIDI Out/Thru message accordingly.
+A pedal that will take physical taps (foot switch presses) and MIDI In messages as input and produce a standard 1/4" instrument cable signal as well as a MIDI Out/Thru message accordingly in order to set the tempo of the connected devices.
 TOMATO, the MIDI Tap Tempo Pedal, can be any pedal-slingers on-beat bestie.

 ---